-Trump's ex-lawyer Cohen takes parting shot at Trump as he heads to prison
+Ex-lawyer Cohen arrives at prison after taking parting shot at Trump

 Prosecutors said Cohen provided false statements in closed-door testimony to lawmakers to create the impression the project had ended by the time the state-by-state Republican presidential nomination race began, when in fact talks had continued well beyond that point.

-U.S. District Judge William Pauley in Manhattan sentenced Cohen to three years in prison in both cases.
+U.S. District Judge William Pauley in Manhattan sentenced Cohen to a total of three years for all of his crimes.

 Cohen’s prison time could be reduced by about 15 percent for good behavior.